 Unless you regularly attend parties with a Spongebob dress code, most of this stuff will probably only get used once.
-And yes, I could link to some of these offending items, but I wouldn’t want to encourage you.
-A quick google search quite clearly reveals that a white suit ‘tastefully’ spattered in blood and an adult mask in the shape of a toilet are at the milder end of the scale.
+I could link to some of these offending items, but I wouldn’t want to encourage you.
+A quick google search reveals that a white suit ‘tastefully’ spattered in blood and an adult mask in the shape of a toilet are at the milder end of the scale.

-Disclaimer: If you’re looking for something gory, you best go elsewhere, otherwise read on and please continue eating your lunch.
+Disclaimer: If you’re looking for something gory, you best go elsewhere, otherwise read on and continue eating your lunch.

 1. SKULLS GALORE